Barry Avrich: Awards

+Avrich added that he’s “committed to continuing to be a strong supporter of redressing the imbalance that has historically existed and continues to be a challenge for Black and other traditionally under represented creators.
+That is what matters and that is what I intended to say in my acceptance speech.”
+That same year, artist and director Ngozi Paul hired Avrich to produce FreeUp!
+The Emancipation Day Special, a television special chronicling the emancipation movement in Canada.

-In 2025, his documentary film The Road Between Us: The Ultimate Rescue, about the efforts of a retired Israeli Defense Forces general to rescue hostages from the October 7 attacks, was disinvited from the 2025 Toronto International Film Festival after the producers failed to comply with the festival's rules around copyright, which require either proof that all footage in the film has been cleared for use by its copyright holders, or a legal statement indemnifying the festival against liability in the event of a copyright lawsuit.
-However, the festival later reinvited the film to be shown as an official selection.
+In 2025, his documentary film The Road Between Us: The Ultimate Rescue, about the efforts of a retired Israeli Defense Forces general to rescue hostages from the October 7 attacks, was disinvited from the 2025 Toronto International Film Festival after Festival Claimed the producers failed to comply with the festival's rules around copyright, specifically saying that had not cleared Hamas terrorism footage, which require either proof that all footage in the film has been cleared for use by its copyright holders, or a legal statement indemnifying the festival against liability in the event of a copyright lawsuit.

+The ultimate disinvitation, according to Deadline, came over the legal clearance and identification of footage of the attack that was filmed by Hamas.

+The producers countered that only was the festival indemnified as the festival was covered in the production’s errors and omission policy, Hamas footage was designated as “fair use”.
+After massive outrage and push back, the festival later reinvited the film to be shown as an official selection.
 Cameron Bailey, the festival's CEO, said that it's "unequivocally false" the film was being censored.
+The film went on to win the Peoples Choice Award.

 Business

 Avrich began a marketing career in 1985 at Borden Advertising where he worked on national campaigns for the Canadian original production of Les Misérables and Miss Saigon.
 In 1989, Avrich joined Echo Advertising where he became partner and eventually CEO.
 While at Echo, Avrich and his staff developed award-winning international campaigns for such clients such as the Toronto International Film Festival, the Rolling Stones, American Express, Sprint and for Broadway productions such as Ragtime, Show Boat, Fosse, Kiss of the Spider Woman and Canadian productions of The Phantom of the Opera, Cats and Les Misérables.
 Avrich left Echo in 2005 after it was sold to a UK-based marketing firm and he started a boutique advertising agency.